dzhavat/dzhavat.github.io/_posts/posts/2021-02-18-debugging-layout-repaint-issues-triggered-by-css-transition.md

   <figcaption>CSS Transition optimized to repaint a single element</figcaption>
 </figure>

-Sure enough, the 3D View in Edge DevTools also confirmed that the `span` was moved to the topmost stack (marked with `z-index: 2` in the screenshot below):
+Sure enough, the 3D View also confirmed that the `span` was moved to the topmost stack (marked with `z-index: 2` in the screenshot below):

 <figure>
   <img src="/assets/img/2021/02/18/3D-View-panel-in-Edge-DevTools-z-index-2.jpg" alt="">